-We’re calling these our duped keto Dunkin donuts.
-A simple, old fashioned plain donut (ours are coated with cinnamon sugar because, well, we like sugar coating) that you can whip up in about 30 minutes from start to finish.
+We call this gluten free donut recipe our duped keto Dunkin donuts.
+Simple, old fashioned plain donuts (ours are coated with cinnamon “sugar” because, well, we like sugar coating) that you can whip up in about 30 minutes from start to finish.

-We like this donut recipe for two reasons.
-First off, there is no need to deep fry.
-These little treats are baked in the oven, so no mess, no added grease.
+We like these sugar free donuts for two reasons.
+First off, there is no need for deep frying.
+These little treats are baked in the oven, so no mess, no added grease, no messing with hot oil or a messy deep fryer.
 The second thing we love about this recipe is that it bakes up a perfect half dozen, so no need to fill a second pan or do a second bake unless you want to double the recipe.

-A few notes about this Low Carb donut Recipe
+A few notes about this gluten-free donut Recipe

 This recipe is very adaptable.
-We like to think of them as the keto Dunkin donuts plain version, but you can glaze them, add sugar-free sprinkles, coat them in chocolate, or add anything you want to them to make them extra spectacular.
+We like to think of them as sugar free Dunkin’ cinnamon donuts, but you can glaze them, add sugar-free sprinkles, coat them in chocolate glaze, or add anything you want to them to make them extra spectacular.
+They are fantastic for when you just need a donut fix.

 This donut recipe is: